slicingmelon/burp-ai-secrets-detector/README.md

 ## How It Works

-The extension scans HTTP responses for leaked secrets using two complementary detection mechanisms:
+This BurpSuite extension actively and passively scans HTTP responses for leaked secrets using two complementary detection mechanisms.

 ### 1. Fixed Pattern Detection

-The extension detects most known secrets based on a predefined list of fixed patterns:
+It detects most known secrets based on a predefined list of fixed patterns:

 - AWS Access Keys (AKIA...)
 - Azure Secrets